Culturally Responsive Anti-racist Equitable (CARE) - InFORMING

 - Building a Culture of Joyful Learning (report)

 Research shows that students who feel known and valued are more prepared to meaningfully engage in learning.
 Students who experience a sense of belonging have better self-esteem, higher rates of classroom participation, and higher academic achievement (Korpershoek, 2018).
 As a result of creating a positive school climate for both students and educators, the elementary school featured in this report had the conditions in place to make rapid academic gains.
-When educators implemented the instructional improvements described in this case study, student proficiency improved dramatically because children were in the right mindset for learning.
+When educators implemented the instructional improvements described in this case study of improvement at the Harvard-Kent Elementary School, student proficiency improved dramatically because children were in the right mindset for learning.

 - 12 mins